 Get to Know the Product

-I’m a huge proponent of CMOs experiencing product training.
+I’m a huge proponent of chief marketing officers experiencing product training.
 If the product is for a skilled user, like an architect or a developer, of course you won’t have the skill set, but you can still listen in to onboarding or training calls.
 During these calls, you can identify what seems to be going well versus what’s awkward or straight-up painful.

 Learn about the features in depth.
 Never forget that marketing is simply selling en masse.
 In order to sell, you have to intimately understand what you’re selling.
 If during your people discovery, you found others on your team that could benefit from this, do it together!